opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 </div>

-Monitoring the queue, we should see your jobs going from idle (I) to running (R).
+Monitoring the queue, we should see our jobs going from idle (I) to running (R).
 Once no more jobs are in the queue, we can check the logs and output files `105621.*` on the batch host, and check the VOSpace browser that all 4 of the generated catalogues were properly uploaded.

 We can also check the status of the VMs and jobs running on the cloud summarizing all users: